Glacial retreat represents a variety of ecological concerns

 Glacier retreat can be an indicator of our efforts to reduce climate change at a macro-level

-Glacier retreat is an indicator he relates to global level concerns, although the two of course deeply interlink.
-The overall rate of carbon emissions into the earth’s atmosphere, the decrease in its forest spaces, and other environmental threats all contribute towards retreat.
+Glacier retreat is an indicator that relates to global level concerns, although the two of course deeply interlink.
+The overall rate of carbon emissions into the earth’s atmosphere, the decrease in its forest spaces, and other environmental threats all contribute toward retreat.

-Climate change is perhaps the most obvious contributors toward glacier retreat, but it is certainly not the only cause.
+Climate change is perhaps the most obvious contributor to glacier retreat, but it is certainly not the only cause.

 Transporting invasive pests can have the unintended consequences of disrupting the ecological balance in such places.
 An example of this is the transportation of rats via cargo ships, visiting Antarctica or the Arctic Circle.
 Similarly, unsustainable travel by researchers or tourists can have damaging effects.

 While these locations may seem distant to the environments we more frequently interact with, they are all interconnected.
 As temperatures rise and ice melts, increased water flows from the ice caps into seas and oceans.
 This results in rising waters and warmer oceans.
 This is a threat to much marine life, and creates the risk of ecological disasters for costal populations.

 “Researchers long ago predicted that the most visible impacts from a globally warmer world would occur first at high latitudes: rising air and sea temperatures, earlier snowmelt, later ice freeze-up, reductions in sea ice, thawing permafrost, more erosion, increases in storm intensity.
 Now all those impacts have been documented in Alaska,” warns Daniel Glick of National Geographic.

 So, how can we reduce glacier retreat?